HCPS Libraries Transform Learning

-School librarians have the unique opportunity to impact instruction in every content area and grade level in our schools.
+School librarians have the unique opportunity to impact instruction in every content area and every grade level in our schools.
 We’ve got our eyes on the forest, not just our own tree.

 And that’s not all…

-check all 9 roles we manage as
+Check out all 9 roles we manage as

 Future Ready Librarians.